siberianfox/g2wiki/VSCode-Setup.md

 Windows:

 * Install gitHub Desktop
+* Install git
+  * See screenshots for specific configuration, use defaults for the rest
 * Install VSCode
   * Install Recommended Extensions
     * May be warnings about things already installed and not being updated - safe to ignore